SixBytesUnder/infoboard/README.md

 # and follow `production deployment steps` above

 # restart persistent app manager
-# note: no neet to run `npm run build`, pm2 will do it for you
+# note: no need to run `npm run build`, pm2 will do it for you
 $ pm2 restart infoboard --update-env

 # the app takes a minute to compile, to see the progress